 Use your senses to decide whether the food is good rather than by looking at a number on the package.
 First, look at it and decide if it looks good.
 A bulging package means the food has fermented.
 CO2, a gas, is a byproduct of fermentation and you want to avoid most foods that have fermented (unless it was supposed to be fermented like sauerkraut).
 Another way to fail the visual test is if the food is covered in mold.
 But common sense would say that if one orange in a bag of ten is moldy then you could still eat the other nine oranges.
 If it passes the visual test, next smell it.
 If it smells fine you’ve got one last test, taste.
 Taste a little bit of it.
 If it passes that test it is extremely likely the food is totally safe for you to eat.

 There is also food that is much safer to eat out of the dumpster than others.
-I suggest avoiding meat and animal products but I also suggest that to anyone, wherever they are getting their food from.
+I suggest avoiding meat and animal products but I also suggest the avoidance of buying them in the store as well.
 I read that 95% of foodborne illnesses come from animal products, so sticking to a plant-based diet can bypass a lot of safety issues.
 With that being said, I’ve seen plenty of meat in grocery store dumpsters that’s absolutely still good.
 If it’s still cold, then you’re probably good.
 I’d avoid it if it is warm unless it’s something preserved and sealed, like hotdogs.

 If you are worried about safety with fruits and vegetables then you can stick to produce that have a peel or rind.
 Bananas, citrus, and melons are a few examples of these.
 If the food is not punctured and you don’t eat the peel you can rest assured that you will not get sick.
 You can also stick to packaged food and since most food in the United States today is packaged you won’t have any trouble finding this.
 Let’s take a box of cereal for example.
 You’ve got the box on the outside and the sealed bag on the inside.
 If that keeps the germs out in the factory, in transportation, and in the grocery store, then it keeps the germs out in the dumpster too.